Natasha Flint: Leicester City

 In June 2020, Flint left Blackburn at the conclusion of her contract and in August 2020, she signed with Leicester City Women, along with eleven other new players who were brought in as part of the women's club's conversion to a fully professional structure.
 She won the Women's Championship Player of the Month honours for December 2020 with four league goals during the month.
 On 4 April 2021, Flint scored the second Leicester goal in a 2–0 win over London City Lionesses, securing the 2020–21 season title and a promotion to the FA Women's Super League.
 Flint had previously worked part-time as a lab technician, but after losing the job to a COVID-19 pandemic-forced furlough, she moved to training full-time, a change that she has credited for her scoring form with Leicester.

 She ended the 2020–21 Championship season as the club's top scorer with 17 goals in the competition.
 On 16 May 2021, Flint scored the winning goal in a 2–3 upset of Manchester United in the fifth round of the 2020–21 Women's FA Cup.

 Celtic

 Midway through the 2022–23, Flint joined Celtic on loan for the remainder of the season.
 She saw a successful loan spell scoring eight goals which helped Celtic capture the Scottish Cup and secure a place in the 2023–24 UEFA Women's Champions League.

 Liverpool

 In July 2023, Flint signed for Liverpool.
 After struggling to get regular games for Liverpool, she rejoined Celtic on loan for the rest of the 2023–24 season in January 2024.

 Tampa Bay Sun

 In June 2024, Flint joined Tampa Bay Sun ahead of the inaugural USL Super League season.
-Flint scored her first two goals for the Sun in November and was named to the league's team of the month.
+She scored her first two goals for the Sun in November and was named to the league's team of the month.
+In the playoff semifinals, she equalized through a penalty in a 2–1 win over the Dallas Trinity.
+Tampa Bay won 1–0 in the final against cross-state rivals Fort Lauderdale United to become the inaugural league champions.
+Flint was named to the USL Super League All-League First Team.